About

 Every case featured here involves a person missing with a vehicle, or suspected to be missing with a vehicle.

-For various reasons, cases may not get added until they are 6 months to a year old, unless requested by a family member.
+For various reasons, missing and resolved cases may not get added until they are 6 months old, unless requested by a family member.

 How can I help?

-Raising awareness is the best way to help!
+Raising awareness is the best and easiest way to help!

 If you’d like to help with the site or have ideas on ways it can better serve these cases please reach out!